-Explore Wildlife at the Okefenokee National Wildlife Refuge in Georgia- See different wildlife each month in the chart below.
+Explore amazing wildlife and plants at the Okefenokee National Wildlife Refuge in Georgia.
+Check out the monthly viewing chart below.
 Stay and Play in GA!

 January - Waterfowl: mallards, ring necked ducks, wood ducks, coots, greenwinged teal, and hooded mergansers are seen in the prairies along with large numbers of greater sandhill cranes.